mwafa/mwafa/README.md

 ### 🔭 What I’m currently working on

-I'm currently working on a web technology software development for manage internet of things data and multiple artificial intelligence apps with several tools like docker, github actions etc.
+I'm currently working on a web technology software development for manage internet of things data and multiple artificial intelligence container apps with several tools like docker, python, nodeJs, github actions etc.

 ### ✔️ Past Projects